 The Disability Resource Center (DRC) acts as a liaison between students with disabilities and the academic community.
 In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act (ADA) of 1990, the DRC provides academic support services necessary for the student’s academic pursuits.
 Students with disabilities are encouraged to register with the DRC immediately upon admission to UNF.
 The DRC is not able to provide accommodations to students who have not completed the registration process.
 For more information, call (904) 620‐2769 (voice) or (904) 620‐2969 (TDD/TTY) or visit the DRC website.

-Beginning in the summer of 2012, all first year freshmen at UNF are required to live on campus and participate in a meal plan.
 There are six residence halls available to UNF students offering a variety of floor plans and amenities.
 Students should send their contract and deposit early to secure their space and have a better chance of receiving their preferred residence hall and roommate selections.
+If you decide to live on campus, you must also on a meal membership plan.
 For questions, visit http://www.unf.edu/housing/ or call (904) 620‐4663.

 You are required to submit proof of immunization against measles, mumps and rubella.
 You will not be allowed to register for classes until your immunization forms are received and cleared by UNF’s Medical Compliance Office.
 Contact the UNF Medical Compliance Office at (904) 620‐2175.
 Health insurance information is also accessible from the Medical Compliance web page.
 International students holding student visas are required to submit additional documentation.